-AK Press is a worker-run collective that publishes and distributes radical books, visual and audio media, and other mind-altering material.
-We're small: seven people who work long hours for short money, because we believe in what we do.
+AK Press is a worker-run collective that publishes and distributes radical books and other media to expand minds and change worlds.
+A half dozen of us put in long hours every week because we believe in what we do.
 We're anarchists, which is reflected both in the books we provide and in the way we organize our business.
-Decisions at AK Press are made collectively, from what we publish, to what we distribute and how we structure our labor.
-All the work, from sweeping floors to answering phones, is shared.
-When the telemarketers call and ask, "who's in charge?" the answer is: everyone.
-Our goal isn't profit (although we do have to pay the rent).
-Our goal is supplying radical words and images to as many people as possible.
-The books and other media we distribute are published by independent presses, not the corporate giants.
-We make them widely available to help you make positive (or, hell, revolutionary) changes in the world.
-As you probably know, the stuff we carry is less and less available from the corporate publishers and their chain stores.
+Decisions at AK Press are made democratically, from what we publish, to what we distribute and how we structure our labor.
+All the work is shared and it gets done without bosses.
+No one here is in it for the money (although we do have to pay the rent).
+Our goal is supplying radical ideas to as many people as possible.
+The books and other media we distribute are mostly published by independent presses, not the corporate giants.
+We make them widely available to as tools for social movements struggling to build a new world.

 The items on this website and in our catalog are available to bookstores, infoshops, rogue tablers, and individuals.
 While we try to keep all the items listed in stock, occasionally things go in and out of print or are temporarily unavailable—we apologize in advance for any inconvenience.
 All prices are subject to change.
 For the most current product info and to see the newest items (we update the website with new products weekly), check out our New Releases.
-While you’re here on our site, sign up for our mailing lists to get the lastest news on new books and events!
+While you’re here on our site, sign up for our mailing lists to get the latest news on new books and events!